Stenciled Flour Sack Dish Towels

 Once you are finished painting, gently remove the stencil.
 Be careful that you don’t smear the wet paint.
 If parts of the stencil don’t want to come off easily, slide your hand under the towel and press up on the stencil from underneath.

 Allow the flour sack towel to dry completely, usually about an hour or so.

-Depending on the brand of textile medium you use, you may need to iron the painted design after allowing it to dry for 24 hours.
+Depending on the brand of textile medium (sometimes called fabric medium) you use, you may need to iron the painted design after allowing it to dry for 24 hours.
 This sets the design so it doesn’t wash out of the material.

 While the paint is still wet, clean the brushes under running water.
 If that doesn’t remove all the paint, you can purchase brush cleaner to help.

 A Few Notes on Making Hand-Painted Flour Sack Kitchen Towels

 If this is your first time working with stencils and paint or you are trying this project with children, choose a stencil with a simple design and only one or two color changes.

 The “Pray more” design was quite simple and could be done in a single color if desired.